WPDevelopers/notificationx/README.txt

 - Support WooCommerce and Easy Digital Download
 - Works out of the box with WooCommerce, Easy Digital Downloads.
 - Ability to show across the site, on specific posts, pages or exclude from the specific location
+- With our Zapier App, you could connect **NotificationX** to absolutely anything!

 ## Boost Conversion Rates Using 6 Different Types of Notification ##